 The single question posed by this project, ‘What do you do?’ could have just as readily been addressed through standard ethnographic techniques such as questionnaires or interviews with participants.
 However, by inviting participants to record their day in a blog, the participants then became the primary researchers of themselves, incorporating their own experiences and culture into the narrative of their day.
-By turning the collection of data on the digital humanities into an auto-ethnographic study of digital humanists, each participant became the researcher of their own role in the digital humanities.
+By turning the collection of data on the digital humanities into an auto-ethnographic study of over 90 digital humanists, each participant became the researcher of their own role in the digital humanities.
 This reflexive study of the participant-researcher’s own role in a greater culture thus has created a dataset far richer and more complex than would have otherwise been available if digital humanists had been given a set of parameters, such as a questionnaire, in which to define themselves.
 The rich dataset derived from these multiple auto-ethnographies also allows for an additional layer of more traditional ethnographic analysis by all.
 We can all use the rich dataset to make generalizations about the activities of digital humanists as a group, yet fully appreciate the complexities of the individual narratives.

 5.1 Reflection in the Digital Humanities?